 The least serious controlled substance category is Schedule V. These drugs are considered to have a low potential for dependency and have accepted medical uses.

-Penalties are harsher for the illegal possession, sale or manufacture of Schedule I drugs than for Schedule V. Below you will find the schedules for California which closely follow the Federal guidelines.
+Penalties are harsher for the illegal possession, sale, or manufacture of Schedule I drugs than for Schedule V. Below you will find the schedules for California which closely follow the Federal guidelines.

 Punishments for Drug-Related Crimes